sadawi/MagneticFields/README.md

 ## Observers

+This library includes the `Observer` and `Observable` protocols for generic, type-safe change observation.
+Fields implement both protocols.

-A field can have any number of registered observer objects.
+An `Observable` can have any number of registered `Observer` objects.
 The `-->` operator is a shortcut for the `addObserver` method (`<--` works the same, only with its arguments swapped).
 Observation events are triggered once when the observer is added, and after that whenever a field value is set.

 ### Adding an observer